inductjs/core/README.md

 Install Induct Core as a dependency of your project:

-> npm install @yeseh/induct-core --save
+> npm install @inductjs/core --save

+With yarn:

+> yarn add @inductjs/core

 ### Define a schema